 Ratios

-Here’s a brief explanation of key ratios that investors use to assess a company’s financial health:
+Here’s a brief explanation of key ratios that investors use to assess the company’s financial health:

 1. Profitability Ratios